Important Information About Our Business

 Work with you to resolve it, including offering to meet

-If unresolved, you may refer your complaint to our free, independent external service:
+If unresolved, you may refer your complaint to our free, independent external dispute resolution scheme:

 Email: complaints@fscl.org.nz